Ally Financial Inc. [ALLY] – Mismatched value: Check Out the Fundamental Analysis

 Similarly, this company’s Total Asset Turnover is 0.06.
 This publicly-traded organization’s liquidity data is also interesting: its Current Ratio is 0.06.

-This stock’s Beta value is currently 1.25, which indicates that it is 3.77% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 30.57.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 1.26, which indicates that it is 5.44% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 21.59.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Ally Financial Inc. [ALLY] a Reliable Buy?